KhaliLounis/Books-Downloader/README.md

 To run this script, you need the following:

 - Python 3.x installed on your system
-- Required Python packages: `beautifulsoup4`, `requests`, `webbrowser`
+- Required Python packages:
+*`beautifulsoup4`
+*`requests`
+*`webbrowser`

+## APIs Used

+- [Google Books API](https://developers.google.com/books/docs/overview): Used to search for books and retrieve book information, including potential authors.

-## Installation
+## Contributing

-1. Clone this repository to your local machine using the following command:
+Contributions are welcome!
+If you have any suggestions, bug fixes, or improvements, please submit a pull request.